POSITION TITLE: Associate Director of

 ADL continues to fight antisemitism and all forms of hate using

 innovation and partnerships to drive impact.
 ADL’s ultimate

 goal is a world in which no individual or community suffers

 entrepreneur in the corporate, public, and nonprofit sectors—was

 recruited to the organization in July 2015.
 He has injected new

-leadership, ADL is transforming itself, upgrading its capabilities
+Jonathan’s leadership, ADL is transforming itself, upgrading its

-The Associate Director of Development for the ADL Southeast
+The Associate Director of Development serves as the deputy to

 - Assist the Director of Development in setting fundraising

 priorities and establishing financial goals.